 Smartphones and social media have taken over our lives and it is quite the norm for people to live their lives online, seeking approval and fan following.
 Social media has exponentially increased the reach of our message and things going ‘viral’ are commonplace.

 This has made the world a global village where people are instantly aware of something happening at the other end of the world.
 It has allowed families and friends living thousands of miles apart to speak with or share pictures and messages at any time of day or night.

-In spite of these advantages, there is one prevalent drawback to such a phenomenon; the considerable lack of basic human face-to-face interaction.
-Paradoxically, in this age of global connectivity, people yearn for meaningful, real world interactions and relationships.
+Despite these advantages, there is one prevalent drawback to such a phenomenon: the considerable lack of basic human face-to-face interaction.
+Paradoxically, in this age of global connectivity, people yearn for meaningful, real-world interactions and relationships.
 The world is becoming a lonelier place for us all.